 Fishing is permitted in the lakes and lagoons in Forest Park, except where restrictions are posted.
 A valid Missouri fishing license is required.
 Fishing is not permitted in the Fish Hatchery, except through programs administered by the Missouri Department of Conservation.

-Are walkers and runners allowed to be on the asphalt path?
+Are walkers and runners allowed to be on the asphalt path often used by cyclists?

 Yes.
-The Dual Path's Heels & Wheels distinction is a guideline only, and people are free to use either the asphalt or chat paths as they wish.
-All visitors are encouraged to be respectful and responsible as they share the path.
+Forest Park's popular dual path around the Park has both asphalt and gravel surfaces.
+While the former is more often home to cyclists and the latter is more often home to runners/walkers, visitors are free to use either.
+Within the Park, the mutli-use asphalt connector paths also welcome multiple uses.
+All Forest Park path users are encouraged to be respectful and responsible as they share the path they're using.
 As a pedestrian, please be aware that cyclists, rollerbladers and runners may pass on your left – walking single file will help make room for everyone.

 Can I fly a drone in Forest Park?

-If you are interested in flying a drone in Forest Park, you must first obtain a letter of approval from the FAA.
-Secondly, you will need to make application to the Board of Public Service (Secretary's Office in Room 300 City Hall) for a BPS Permit.
-With your application, you will need to submit a copy of your letter of approval from the FAA.
-Contact the Department of Parks, Recreation and Forestry at 314.289.5300 with additional questions.
+If you would like to fly a drone in Forest Park, you will need to submit an application for a City of St. Louis Board of Public Service Permit to BPS Secretary Cherise Jones, Room 305, City Hall.
+With your application, you will need to submit a copy of your pilot's license, drone specs and a certificate of insurance for $1,000,000.
+Please contact the Department of Parks, Recreation and Forestry at 314.289.5300 with additional questions.

 Can I bring my own boat or kayak?